XanderZeeman/github-repo-SDK/README.md

 ## Features

 - Parses log files line-by-line
-- Counts INFO, WARN, and ERROR entries, with convenient steps to make changes
+- Counts INFO, WARN, and ERROR entries, with support for configurable log levels
 - Provides a clear summary of log activity
 - Handles missing or inaccessible files gracefully
 - Designed for clarity and extensibility
+- Optional JSON output

 ---